 These are not successful images to me.
 The first one is off because the two things being compared have very little connecting them.
 The writer may have once heard the perfect tin can full of quarters and it could make total sense to her to compare it to children’s laughter, but it’s more likely that the link exists only in her head.

 The same idea goes for the second image, and here it’s like the writer is trying very hard to describe exactly what this type of nervousness feels like but it’s too specific to have that frisson of recognition or universality.
 I happen to hate anything the results from pieces of cardboard touching one another, but that’s me, and my personal biases may not belong in the scene about Nellie’s science presentation.

 Aim for Organic Humor and Imagery

 The examples convey a feeling of jamming a square peg in a round hole.
-It’s heavy-handed imagery.
-The writer is working hard.
+The writer is working hard, but it’s coming across as heavy-handed.
 Sweat is blooming on her brow.
-She really wants you to get it.
+She really wants you to get it — hence the explanatory writing.
 Oftentimes, though, the best images, jokes, turns of phrase, etc. are more simple and organic than that.
-Keep an eye out for instances where you might be explaining the joke at the expense of your true meaning and goal in the moment.
+Keep an eye out for instances where you might be explaining the joke in writing at the expense of your true meaning and goal in the moment.